sunnysar322/intro_to_cloud_iac/README.md

 #### saml2aws (cigna account):

 ##### Step 1: saml2aws configure (if you havent already)
 Before running any terraform commands, make sure to run `saml2aws configure` and sign in accordingly.
-For saml2aws to work with this project, make sure to set profile to `default`.

-You can always rerun saml2aws configure to set the profile back to default when necessary, as that is usually needed to use the AWS CLI for other work.

 ##### Step 2: saml2aws login
 After that, `saml2aws login` and authenticate as needed.
 This adds the needed aws credentials into your default aws profile for terraform to reference.